TheLab-ms/website-content/pages/about.md

 The directors are elected annually by a vote of the membership.
 Here is a list of our current Board of Directors:

-* President - Shawn Porter
+* President - Gregory Miller
 * Vice President - Roxy Dehart
 * Secretary - Richard Gowen
-* Floating - Don Powrie
+* Floating - Shawn Porter
 * Floating - Tommy Falgout

 ### Officers